HankB/MQTT_will/C/extra/README.md

 This is just a convenient place to save notes and scripts to be used for the "extra" commands that MQTT_will supports.

-For example, uptime as dsdd:yyt:mm
+For example, uptime as ddd:yy:mm

 ```text
 hbarta@olive:~$ awk '{printf("%d:%02d:%02d\n",($1/60/60/24),($1/60/60%24),($1/60%60))}' /proc/uptime